Charging axially symmetric interior solutions in General Relativity: Introduction

 \section{Introduction}

+The search for exact and physically relevant solutions of the Einstein equations has been a topic of renewed interest ever since the beginning of General Relativity (GR) in $1915$.
+While solving Einstein's equations in their general form presents itself as a formidable task, being a nonlinear system of second order partial derivatives of the metric, during the last century there has been developed an equally impressive arsenal of methods and special techniques to solve them.
+There is by now an exhaustive collection of exact solutions of Einstein's equations in four dimensions, as collected in \cite{Stephani}.

+Moreover, on the experimental side, with the advent of gravitational-wave astronomy \cite{LIGOScientific:2016aoc}, \cite{LIGOScientific:2020ibl} and of the very long baseline interferometry \cite{EventHorizonTelescope:2019dse} one is now able to glimpse into a new physics of the compact objects and black holes that was until now beyond our experimental reach (see for instance \cite{Barack:2018yly} and the references within).
+Undoubtedly, the black holes play a central role in this field and their properties have been studied extensively (albeit theoretically at first).
+One of their characteristic features is their uniqueness, as it was best enunciated in Wheeler's famous "black holes have no hair" statement.
+Basically this means that all (four-dimensional) electrovacuum black-hole spacetimes are characterized by their mass, angular momentum and electric charge, or, in other words, they belong to the class of Kerr-Newman black holes (for a recent review of the no-hair theorems see \cite{Chrusciel:2012jk} and references therein).

-Since the pioneering work of Schwarzschild \cite{Schwarzschild:1916uq} and Tolman \cite{Tolman:1939jz}, in General Relativity (GR) compact objects are usually modeled using spherically symmetric perfect fluid solutions of the Einstein field equations.
-With the subsequent discovery of white dwarfs and neutron stars, in the last decades there has been a lot of interest in generating new exact solutions describing spherically symmetric relativistic stars.
-One should note that there are known by now various algorithms to generate new spherically symmetric exact solutions, which are sourced by perfect fluids \cite{Lake:2002bq}, \cite{Martin:2003jc}, \cite{Boonserm:2005ni}.
-However, as shown in \cite{Delgaty:1998uy} not all the perfect fluid interior solutions considered so far are physical.
-Moreover, in modeling realistic compact objects in GR one should consider more sophisticated models, involving deviations either from the spherical symmetry and/or the perfect fluid distribution of the source.
+On the other hand, the physics of the compact objects in GR is equally important to understand the nature of other compact objects which are present in our Universe, such as nuclear stars, white dwarfs, exotic stars, etc. Since the pioneering work of Schwarzschild \cite{Schwarzschild:1916uq} and Tolman \cite{Tolman:1939jz}, compact objects were usually modeled in GR by using spherically symmetric perfect fluid solutions of the Einstein field equations.
+This was the natural starting point since static perfect fluid configurations seem to lead to spherically symmetric configurations as well \cite{masoud}.
+As such, in the last century there has been a lot of interest in generating new exact solutions describing spherically symmetric relativistic stars sourced by perfect fluids.
+There are known by now various procedures to generate new spherically symmetric exact solutions, which are sourced by perfect fluids \cite{Lake:2002bq}, \cite{Martin:2003jc}, \cite{Boonserm:2005ni}.
+However, there is a caveat which comes with this plethora of new solutions: as shown in \cite{Delgaty:1998uy}, not all the perfect fluid interior solutions generated this way are physical.
+Most of the known solutions fail some physical tests hence only some of them seem appropriate to describe isotropic compact objects in GR.
+This basically means that not every solution generated by these algorithms satisfies the physical requirements and that one should check every generated solution on a case by case basis.